 Ya gotta know I’m really a fan of coleslaw or as I see it called more often these days, cabbage slaw.
-I love just about any slaw, an I have a bunch on my site, but I’m always keeping my eye open for fun and fresh variations.
+Cabbage is relatively inexpensive, easily found during any season, and so healthy and I love to work it into a slaw.
+And I love just about any slaw, and I have a bunch on my site, I’m always keeping my eye open for fun and fresh variations.
 That’s where this Tangy Apple Cabbage Slaw comes into play.

 Summer started slow for us here in Minnesota, but I think it’s finally here – with a vengeance!
 And right before the Fourth of July.
 As I sit here, the power is flickering off and on – everyone’s air conditioners are running full speed and it’s putting stress on the system!
 My neighbor has been in the lake, and so has Chance, my lab-radorable.
 I haven’t checked it out yet, but there are lots of kids at the beach so I think the water is finally comfortable.